 Force Majure.
 Seller’s failure to deliver Product by reason of any of the following and such event shall not constitute an event of default or breach of the Agreement: strikes, picket lines, boycott efforts, fires, floods, freeze, accidents, war (whether or not declared), acts of terrorism, revolution, riots, insurrections, acts of God, acts of government (including without limitation any agency or department of the United States of America or any other country, nation, state, or nation-state), declaration of a pandemic by the World Health Organization, acts of the public enemy, scarcity or rationing of gasoline or other fuel or vital products or vital ingredients, inability to obtain materials or labor, or other causes which are reasonably beyond the control of the defaulting Party.
 Seller shall promptly notify the Buyer of any such delay and its cause.

 Confidentiality.
 Any specifications, samples, designs, formulations, trade secrets, patents, financial data, or other information that Buyer or Seller (the “Disclosing Party”) identifies as or otherwise deems confidential (the “Confidential Information”) and discloses to the other Party (the “Receiving Party”) in connection with this Agreement or any PO shall remain the exclusive property of the Disclosing Party and shall, along with any information derived from the same, be kept confidential by the Receiving Party and its employees and agents and shall not, without the Disclosing Party’s prior written consent, be disclosed to any third party or used except for purposes of the PO.
 The Receiving Party agrees not to chemically analyze or reverse engineer any sample or to assist and/or allow any third party to do so without the express written consent of the Disclosing Party.
 Notwithstanding the foregoing, such information shall not be deemed confidential to the extent that the Receiving Party can demonstrate by written record that it was previously known by the Receiving Party, became generally available to the public through no fault of the Receiving Party, was disclosed to the Receiving Party by a third party without breach of any confidentiality obligation, or is specifically required to be disclosed by law or legal process.
 The Buyer and Seller agree that the covenant of confidentiality and nondisclosure set forth above shall survive termination of this Agreement and shall remain in effect for so long as the Confidential Information remains confidential.
 The Parties agree that this covenant shall supersede any contrary duration term set forth in any previously executed Confidentiality Disclosure Agreement.

+Artificial Intelligence.
+Buyer acknowledges and agrees that Seller may use artificial intelligence, machine learning, or other automated technologies (collectively, “Artificial Intelligence”) in connection with the performance of its obligations under this Agreement, including to process, analyze, summarize, or otherwise use any data, information, documents, communications, or other materials provided by Buyer or otherwise obtained in connection with this PO (collectively, “Buyer Data”).
+Seller shall use commercially reasonable efforts to utilize Artificial Intelligence subject to reasonable safeguards designed to protect the confidentiality and security of Buyer Data.
+Seller shall remain responsible for its obligations under this Agreement notwithstanding its use of such Artificial Intelligence.

 Compliance with Laws.
 Buyer agrees to comply with all applicable export laws, assurances, codes and license requirements, and controls of the United States and other jurisdictions as well as all other applicable laws, codes, and government regulations in connection with the Buyer’s use and resale of Products including Buyer’s acceptance of responsibility for the payment of any applicable taxes or duties.